telugudevopsguru/aws-zero-to-hero/README.md

 - Blocking a Specific IP Address

 ## Day 25: AWS EFS (Elastic File System)
+Managing file storage with AWS EFS, including creation, mounting, and deletion of file systems.

 - What is AWS EFS?
 - Use cases of AWS EFS
 - Types of AWS EFS Storage Classes